nculwell/MathStudy/Sciences.md

 - Weinberg. *Cosmology*
 - Weinberg. *Gravitation and Cosmology: Principles and Applications of the General Theory of Relativity*

+### Mathematical physics

+- Joos and Freeman. *Theoretical Physics*
+- Menzel. *Mathematical Physics*

 ### Physics for mathematicians

 There's an entire genre of physics books that are written for (and by) mathematicians.
 I list these in their own section.
+Some of these aren't actually explicitly for mathematicians but lean in that direction.

 - Spivak, 2004. [*Elementary Mechanics from a Mathematician's Viewpoint*](http://math.uga.edu/~shifrin/Spivak_physics.pdf)
 - Spivak. *Physics for Mathematicians, Mechanics I* (this is numbered "I" but there are no others)
 - Garrity. *Electricity and Magnetism for Mathematicians*
 - Folland. *Quantum Field Theory: A Tourist Guide for Mathematicians*
 - Sternberg. *Curvature in Mathematics and Physics*
+- Meyer. *Introduction to Mathematical Fluid Dynamics*

 ### Math for physics